The UK Phyto-V Covid Nutritional intervention Study

 In the current pandemic, most cases recover fully but about a small number require intensive care hospital care.
 Why one person gets a severe infection and other not is not entirely understood and genetic variabilities in both the host and virus are likely to be important [Wu].
 Data collected from hospitals across the World showed that people with pre-existing health conditions or who are overweight are more vulnerable to catching covid-19 infection, developing the complications of infection.
 Pre-existing chronic conditions which weaken cardiac or pulmonary function reserve have an influence on whether an effective individual is able to sustain the viral insult.

-Gut Health: This is very relevant to covid because emerging evidence from clinical studies and experience from managing patients with Covid-19 (Covid) unfolds, the links between severity of symptoms, mortality and gut microbial dysbiosis has become increasingly apparent 1,2,3,4,5 .
+Gut Health: This is very relevant to covid because as emerging evidence from clinical studies and experience from managing patients with Covid-19 (Covid) unfolds, the links between severity of symptoms, mortality and gut microbial dysbiosis has become increasingly apparent 1,2,3,4,5 .
 Depleted healthy strains of commensal bacteria such as Lactobacillus have been reported in the majority of patients with Covid expressing gastrointestinal (GI) symptoms and especially those with persistent ongoing problems, coined long or chronic Covid 6,5,7,8,9,10,11 .
 The authors of these studies postulated microfloral dysbiosis contributes to symptoms via increased gut inflammation, impaired gut wall integrity which correspondingly leads to systemic inflammatory dysfunction, reduced immune surveillance leading to greater non-gut symptoms as well 4, 6, 8,5,11, 12 .

 In this situation, overgrowth of less favourable gut bacteria have been found in the systemic circulation and even within pulmonary aspirates taken from the lung airways. this contributes to an increased inflammatory response, causing cough and breathlessness 13, 14, 15, 16,17 .
 Excess inflammatory cytokines and pulmonary exudates are a feature of acute respiratory distress syndrome (ARDS) following a viral infection, hence the recently coined term cytokine storm 13 14, 15, 16, 17 .
 The link between bowel dysbiosis and lung hyperinflammation has also been well documented in other chronic respiratory diseases including asthma and chronic bronchitis 18, 19, 20